Hiking bear carving exhibiting normal and anticipated cracking during the early stages of the drying process.

 ---

-Q: Will you carve a tree we had cut down at my house if we left a stump?
+Q: Will you carve a tree we had cut down at our house if we left a stump?

 A: Yes.
 We gladly do on-site stump chainsaw carvings.